IgorBayerl/ReportGenerator/go_report_generator/internal/parsers/README.md

 To make the application aware of your new parser, you must add it to the `ParserFactory` in the application's entrypoint.

 Navigate to `cmd/main.go` and find the `run()` function.
-Inside, locate the `parser.NewParserFactory` call and add an instance of your new parser to the list.
+Inside, locate the `parsers.NewParserFactory` call and add an instance of your new parser to the list.

 ```go
 // in: cmd/main.go